mountaincharlie/cook-ebook/README.md

 * My Helpful Resources subsection in the Credits section also lists resources which helped me to work out how to code particular parts of my project.
 Whilst these did't show up specifically as bugs, the resources did help me solve/fix problems I encountered whist trying to create all the functinoality for my project

 ### Unfixed Bugs
-* should be “No unfixed bugs”
+* No known unfixed bugs (other than warnings/errors explained in code validation section)

 ## Deployment
 ---